SHyunYeo/Project-1/README.md

 There are 1970 postive reviews and 2030 negative reviews in train.csv.

 To apply Naive rules, we need to find out likelihood of each feature by conditional probability distribute.
 CPD_pos and CPD_neg shows how many times the features appeared in the positive review and negative review from train.csv each.
+For example, CPD_pos[19] shows how many times the 20th feature appeared in positive review, which is the word 'well'.

     CPD_pos = []                                # number of times the features are used in positive reviews CPD_neg = []                                # number of times the features are used in positive reviews